 Step 1: Sauté the Aromatics

-Start by heating olive oil in a large pot over medium heat.
-Once warmed, add the chopped onion and sauté for 3 to 4 minutes until it becomes soft and translucent.
-Next, add minced garlic and cook for just one more minute while stirring constantly.
-This builds a deeply fragrant foundation for your Ratatouille Soup Recipe.
+Start by heating the olive oil in a large pot over medium heat.
+Once shimmering, add the chopped onion and cook for about 3 to 4 minutes until it becomes soft and translucent.
+This step is crucial because it lays down a sweet, flavorful base for the rest of your soup.
+Then, stir in the minced garlic and cook for another minute, making sure it doesn’t brown—this unlocks its fragrant depth without bitterness.

 How to Serve Ratatouille Soup Recipe